On this page

 - Must include a complete psycho educational evaluation or neuro-psychological evaluation and must be recent (within 3 years).

 - Must substantiate the specific language-based learning disability and specific impact on the student’s ability in the area of foreign language acquisition.

 Accessibility Services will review the documentation, review the student’s past history in foreign language courses (from high school until the date of the petition), and meet with the student to determine if the course substitution is warranted.
-If it is determined that the student’s request for a substitution is warranted the student must choose courses for substitution in consultation with the appropriate Class Dean and/or with his/her advisor).
-The student must complete a petition to the Committee on Academic Standing with the support of Accessibility Services and their Class Dean, which can help students complete the petition to ensure they have included all of the following information:
+If it is determined that the student’s request for a substitution is warranted the student must choose courses for substitution in consultation with the appropriate Student Success Advisor and/or with his/her advisor).
+The student must complete a petition to the Committee on Academic Standing with the support of Accessibility Services and their Student Success Advisor, which can help students complete the petition to ensure they have included all of the following information:

 - A personal statement by the student indicating the reasons for the request, including prior experiences with the subject matter.

-- The alternative courses the student has chosen in consultation with the Class Dean and the student’s faculty advisor.
+- The alternative courses the student has chosen in consultation with their Student Success Advisor and the student’s faculty advisor.

 - Written support from Accessibility Services based on a review of all the supporting evidence provided.

 Please note that students whose foreign language requirement was waived in high school should not assume that the requirement will be waived at Wheaton College.
 They will need to follow the procedures outlined above to determine if a course substitution in foreign language is warranted.

 What if a student has a medical condition or disability hindering his/her ability to attend class?
 Is permission to miss classes given as an accommodation and if not, how should these issues be addressed?